-35. Customizing Non-Primary Data (EDM900 only)
+32. Customizing Non-Primary Data (EDM350 only)

-You can customize - change or re-order non-primary data channels in the non-primary portion of the EDM display (non-primary values are displayed as text gauges without redline values - See Pilot's Guide for more information).
-Non-primary data channels are numbered from 1 up to 6, depending on your particular aircraft configuration and EDM installation.
-To customize the LCD layout of non-primary data, follow these steps:
+You can customize - change or re-order the data channels in the EDM display.
+The data channels are numbered from 1 up to 6, depending on your particular aircraft configuration and EDM installation.
+To customize the LCD layout of the gauges, follow these steps: